-By Jacy Ippolito, Joshua Lawrence, Joanna Yau, Judy Liu and Rachel Strumpf with support from the Hellman Foundation
+By Jacy Ippolito, Joshua Lawrence, Joanna Yau, Judy Liu, and Rachel Strumpf, with support from the Hellman Foundation

-According to the Society to Improve Diagnosis in Medicine, diagnostic error causes an estimated 40,000 to 80,000 deaths annually, despite the fact that diagnosis research receives relatively healthy funding in the medical sciences.
+According to the Society to Improve Diagnosis in Medicine, diagnostic error causes an estimated 40,000 to 80,000 deaths annually, despite the fact that diagnosis research receives relatively robust funding in the medical sciences.
 Educational leaders often see the symptoms of troubling practices in their schools, but diagnosing the underlying causes and providing appropriate “treatment” is challenging.
 Most school-level decisions are extremely complex and do not have clear indicators of success or failure.
-Good decisions result in modest improvements in some areas without compromising performance in another.
+Good decisions result in modest improvements in some areas without compromising performance in others.
 Perhaps more importantly, how a decision is arrived at can strongly influence the success of that decision.
 For example, when we hope to identify leverage points for improving instructional practice, how staff contribute to the decision-making process can strongly influence how successful professional development is likely to be.
 At the same time, arriving at the “right” decision is important.
-We want to be sure when we embark on a program of professional development, we are selecting the right focus, instructional program, or intervention.
+We want to be sure that when we embark on a program of professional development, we are selecting the right focus, instructional program, or intervention.

 LAT members reported that using the CALS was an easy decision because “it was already on the computer,” and that “it actually didn’t take teachers and students as long as we thought it might, because we were really sensitive to that.”
-Todd Wallingford, the Hudson Curriculum Director for English Language Arts and Social Studies grades 6th-12th (and one of the primary conveners of the LAT) commented further: “We didn’t want anything that was going to take more than 20 minutes… and it didn’t!”
+Todd Wallingford, the Hudson Curriculum Director for English Language Arts and Social Studies grades 6-12 (and one of the primary conveners of the LAT) commented further: “We didn’t want anything that was going to take more than 20 minutes… and it didn’t!”

 The Hudson team administered the CALS during the winter of 2012 to 185 students and 88 teachers across grade levels and content areas.
 The LAT was excited to receive immediate feedback on questions they had been wrestling with, for example hearing from students “How much and what kinds of reading and writing do you do?” both in- and out-of-school.
 Similar data was collected from teachers about their literacy practices in the content areas, and importantly, the LAT was able to gather data about previous professional development experiences focused on literacy.
 The results of the CALS were illuminating because the survey data helped confirm and quantify a number of suspicions the team had already identified from other data points: that a majority of the secondary teachers had not been given access to literacy-specific professional development; meeting the literacy needs of students with special needs and low literacy levels was challenging; and that students were finding it challenging to draw inferences when reading.
 Several new findings arose as well.
 Teachers reported spending a fair bit of time teaching vocabulary, but they also reported that students were not demonstrating strong understandings of academic and subject-specific vocabulary.
-Meanwhile, students were reporting not enjoying learning new vocabulary in the subject areas, but they recognized its importance in understanding course content.
+Meanwhile, students reported not enjoying learning new vocabulary in the subject areas, but they recognized its importance in understanding course content.
 Such findings were important because they created opportunities for faculty to talk and collaborate with one another as part of district-designed, targeted professional development.

 After the administration of the CALS, Todd Wallingford reports that while the LAT does not often revisit the CALS data, the process they underwent administering and analyzing the data was pivotal in raising areas of challenge and confirming suspicions about areas of need.
 The idea of looking at data collaboratively built the faculty’s and leaders’ capacity to tap local expertise and provide targeted professional development efficiently (as opposed to blindly choosing new, expensive curricular packages).